City: Spokane, Washington

 Education: Graduated from Central Valley High School in 1975.
-Obtained a master’s degree in business administration from Ashford University in Clinton, Iowa, in 2000.
-Earned master’s degree in education from Capella online university, in 2010.
+Graduated from Spokane Falls Community College and Eastern Washington University.
+Earned master's degree in education from Capella University and business degree from Ashford University.

 Work experience: Former manager of Valley Empire Collection.
 Has run day cares, including Rainbow Connection Daycare, for 32 years.

 Political experience: Six years on Spokane Valley City Council.

 Family: Married to Jim Haley for 32 years.